JadenRuan/COMPSCI326_Group_Project/README.md

-# COMPSCI326_Group_Project
+# COMPSCI326 Group Project

-Project Title & Team Number (copied/revised from your presentation slides).
+Project Title: Farmer’s Market Map
+Team Number: Team 24

 Project Description (copied/revised from your presentation slides).:
 Problem: Clearly define the problem your application aims to solve.
 Solution: Describe how your application addresses the problem.